jnkx9c/Artificial-Intelligence/README.md

 * See [here](PROJECT.md).

 ## 13. Homeworks
 There will be three types of homeworks: [project homeworks](./PROJECT.md), [drawing concept maps](./CONCEPT-MAPS.md) as chapter summaries, and some chapters have additional [homeworks](./HOMEWORKS.md).
+All homeworks should be submitted via Canvas.
+Concept maps should be submitted to the respective discussion boards so they are visible to other students in the classroom.
+You can view the concept maps uploaded by other students in the class only after you have submitted yours.

 ## 14. Grade composition